 A domesticated rabbit can live between 5 and 8 years, with some exceptions being recorded to have reached as much as 16 years of life.
 During this lifespan, the bunny will see its 28 teeth suffering a constant growth.
 To prevent health problems and replicate the natural environment, the domesticated rabbit should be provided with a good number of wooden toys that it can chew on.

 Bunnies have their own unique personalities.
 Just like with humans or dogs, interacting with different rabbits will give you different experiences.
 Some of them are full of energy and active all of the time, while others patiently wait for you to pet them before releasing a cat-like purr.
 Most of them, however, can get bored very easily.
-So, if you waste all of your time on Live Sex Cams without paying them any attention, they will suffer greatly and become depressed.
+So, if you waste all of your time with escorts without paying them any attention, they will suffer greatly and become depressed.

 Rabbits are very clean animals.
 They take great care in grooming their fur and keeping their environment clean.
 This even implies them eating their own droppings from time to time.
-While this is the last subject that you would bring in a conversation on Live Sex Cams, you should always remember to keep their space clean and serve them with real food instead.
+While this is the last subject that you would bring in a conversation with and escort, you should always remember to keep their space clean and serve them with real food instead.

 Every year, animal shelters across the country are confronted with a sad phenomenon called “Bunny fever”.
 This usually takes place during the Easter holidays when many people take the uninspired decision of gifting bunnies to their friends and families, who in return abandon them just a few weeks later.
 Despite being irresistibly cute, rabbits are real-life pets that need care and protection, as well as food and medical attention.
-Most people fail to understand this, and instead of asking other people on Live Sex Cams for gift ideas, they go ahead and purchase small bunnies for their children.
+Most people fail to understand this, and instead of asking other people like escorts for gift ideas, they go ahead and purchase small bunnies for their children.

 Just like any other animal, rabbits must be treated with love and respect and people who wish to raise them as pets should know that they are more than just fluffy toys you can use to decorate your home with.